 Whether it is holiday cookies, perogies, roast goose, latke or tamales, foods are an important ingredient of holiday celebrations.
 Teaching children to

-American Academy of Pediatrics offers some tips to keep holiday cooking and feasting fun and healthy:
+Follow these tips from the American Academy of Pediatrics to keep holiday cooking and feasting fun and healthy:

 vegetables and fruits.